 Sundeep Kataria is CEO of a Management firm ACS Consultants.
 He is the Chief Coach, Executive Mentor and has been training people since 1997.

 Some of the readers may laugh and say this is no solution.
-But wait till you have read at lease first 5 points seriously.
+But wait till you have read at least first 5 points seriously.
 Being shy or feeling anxiety is not a disease or sign of any disability.
 It is only that perhaps you tend to take your strengths for granted and focus too much on your weaknesses.

 The second good news is that there is absolutely no need to undergo a major change.
 All you need is some tweaking by making some important and useful additions to your thinking, style, habits and appearances.